-Intended outcome Success criteria To address behaviour issues to facilitate a situation conducive to learning.
-The behaviour incidents at the school decrease and lesson observations demonstrate a better management of low-level disruption by teachers.
-For Pupil Premium children to become confident, proficient writers.
+Intended outcome Success criteria For Pupil Premium children to become confident, proficient writers.
 PP children make at least good progress in reading and writing and outcomes are at expected (EXP) or above at the end of the year Our provision for our most able PP children across the school allows them to reach their potential.
 All of our higher ability PP children as identified in CAT tests are reaching greater depth outcomes in year 6.
 Our PP children make expected progress and attainment in reading, writing and mathematics.
 All PP children achieve in line with national average in reading, writing and maths assessments.
 The attendance of PP children increases The attendance of PP children is in line with 'other' children.
 The school's pedagogical approach will ensure different opportunities for talk in lessons underpins effective learning and progress.
 Pupils will improve their ability to talk and learn effectively The raising attainment of all Pupil Premium children at least in line with Non-Pupil Premium groups.
-We improve the quality of teaching and learning throughout the school.
-Monitoring of standards in teaching and learning show that over time, quality first teaching is at least good.
 The quality of our phonics provision is good.
 All non-SEND PP children achieve national average expected standard in Phonics Screening Check.
 Children targeted by interventions are aware of their targets All targeted individuals are able to articulate their own areas for improvement and this understanding is evident in books.
 Targeted interventions are impactful The measurement of achievement before and after targeted interventions shows that children have made accelerated progress.
 PP children have a sense of belonging in the school PP children have full access to Educational visits and school trips Children in receipt of the Pupil Premium have equal access to all that the school offers in terms of additional provisions.
 Work undertaken demonstrates a notable improvement in a targeted area of the standardised PASS test.
 Participation in life enhancing experiences raises aspirations.
 All families who require Early Help, receive this in a timely fashion.
 A review of the FSW role shows data which reflects that need met the supply of our provision.